Wick and anti-Wick characterizations of linear operators on spaces of power series expansions

 In \cite{Teofanov2} it is remarked that the usual distribution kernel results for linear operators from $\maclH _s(\rr d)$ or $\maclH _{0,s}(\rr d)$ to their duals, give one-to-one correspondence of linear and continuous operators between $\maclA _s(\cc d)$ and $\maclA _s'(\cc d)$ and analytic integral operators with kernels in $\wideparen \maclA _s(\cc {2d})$ or in $\wideparen \maclA _s'(\cc {2d})$.
 Here $K(z,w)\in \wideparen \maclA _s(\cc {2d})$, if and only if $K(z,\overline w)\in \maclA _s(\cc {2d})$, and similarly for other spaces.
 It is then proved that for suitable $s$, the set of Wick operators with symbols in $\wideparen \maclA _s'(\cc {2d})$ agrees with the set of integral operators with kernels in $\wideparen \maclA _s'(\cc {2d})$.
 Consequently, for such $s$, there is a one-to-one correspondence of linear and continuous operators between $\maclA _s(\cc d)$ and $\maclA _s'(\cc d)$ and Wick operators with symbols in $\wideparen \maclA _s'(\cc {2d})$.
 Similar facts hold true with $\maclA _{0,s}$ in place of $\maclA _s$ at each occurrence.
 (See Theorems 2.7 and 2.8 in \cite{Teofanov2}.)

 \medspace

-In the paper we find characterizations of the kernels to (analytic) integral operators in order for these operators should be continuous on the spaces in \eqref{Eq:IntroAspaces}.
-This leads to introduction of certain classes of Wick symbols which are defined in similar and convenient ways as $\wideparen \maclA _{0,s}(\cc {2d})$, $\wideparen \maclA _s'(\cc {2d})$ and their duals, and are denoted by
+In the paper we find characterizations of the kernels to (analytic) integral operators and to symbols of Wick and anti-Wick operators in order for these operators should be continuous on the spaces in \eqref{Eq:IntroAspaces}.
+This leads to introduction of certain classes of power series expansions